Video Ezy: History

-International expansion
+International expansion and decline

 Video Ezy opened its first international location in Auckland, New Zealand in 1988, with master licensor Video Ezy International Ltd established in 1991 to expand the brand worldwide.
 In January 1997, partnering with Berjaya Group, Video Ezy expanded into the Asian market with its first outlet in Kuala Lumpur, Malaysia.
 In May 1998, Video Ezy Chairman Robert Maidment told the Australian Financial Review that the company was "looking to make Video Ezy an international brand name", and had held discussions with potential partners in Singapore, Indonesia, Taiwan, Brazil, Mexico and the United Kingdom, with plans to also expand into Brunei and the Philippines.
 In March 1999 the company opened its first outlet in Bangkok, Thailand.
 The company aimed to open 100 stores in the country by the end of the year 2000, and 150 in Malaysia by 2003.

 The first Indonesian Video Ezy outlet opened in March 2001.
 That same year the first Video Ezy outlet opened in Singapore within the Jelita Shopping Centre at Bukit Timah.
 The Singapore network consisted of a mixture of corporate-owned and franchised stores located in either outdoor shopping strips like Holland Village, residential towers such as International Plaza, or large shopping centres such as VivoCity.
 Unlike Australia, Video Ezy Singapore could operate in most shopping centres due to 7-day-week late night shopping hours and its population less reliant on private automobiles needing to park outside stores.

 In June 2005, Video Ezy opened its first outlet in the United Arab Emirates at the Ibn Battuta Mall in Dubai.
 The company planned to open 17 more stores throughout Dubai in the following 10 years.
-By August 2005, Video Ezy had 156 stores in New Zealand, 128 in Thailand, 135 in Indonesia, 19 in Singapore, nine in Malaysia, one in the United Arab Emirates and one in Fiji.
+By August 2005, Video Ezy had 156 stores in New Zealand, 128 in Thailand, 135 in Indonesia, 19 in Singapore (24 in December 2005 and 28 in 2007), nine in Malaysia, one in the United Arab Emirates and one in Fiji.